Tobacco use in South Africa: Demographics

 A 2021 study on tobacco usage showed some demographic correlations for smoking.

-For instance, rates of daily smoking decreased considerably the higher the level of education attained, showing an inversely proportionate relationship from no formal education (23.9%), to some formal education (23.5%), to secondary education completed (19.1%), and finally to university or college education completed (17.1%).
+For instance, rates of daily smoking decreased considerably the higher the level of education attained, showing an inverse proportionate relationship from no formal education (23.9%), to some formal education (23.5%), to secondary education completed (19.1%), and finally to university or college education completed (17.1%).

 In terms of age groups, daily rates of daily smoking were most common amongst those aged 25 through 64, and most common in the 45 through 64 year age category.
-Daily smoking was least common in the 15 through 24 year age category, however occasional smoking was the most common in this age category, by a substantial margin.
+Daily smoking was least common in the 15- 24 year age category; occasional smoking was the most common in this age category, by a substantial margin.

-A higher percentage of those living in urban areas were daily smokers, compared to those living in rural settings.
+A higher percentage of urban residents were daily smokers than those in rural areas.

 In terms of wealth, 25.7% of those in the "lowest" wealth category were daily smokers, 15.9% in the "low" category, 26% in the "middle" category, 19.1% in the "high" category, and 21.4% in the "highest" wealth category, showing no discernible pattern for daily smoking rates as wealth increased.
-However, far fewer wealthy individuals were occasional smokers than those in the lowest wealth category (3.7% vs 6.7% respectively).
+However, far fewer wealthy individuals were occasional smokers than those in the lowest wealth category (3.7% vs 6.7%, respectively).

 Expenditure and source

 Median values showed that South Africans who smoked manufactured cigarettes spent around R3,200 per year on them, with men spending more than women.

 The top 5 brands bought by South African consumers were Peter Stuyvesant, Remington Gold, Dunhill, Savannah, and Sahawi.

-A majority (77.1%) of young respondents (aged 15 throgh 24 years) who smoked reported purchasing manufactured cigarettes at spaza shops/kiosks.
+A majority (77.1%) of young respondents (aged 15 through 24 years) who smoked reported purchasing manufactured cigarettes at spaza shops/kiosks.

 British American Tobacco (BAT), which has offices in South Africa, dominated the country's cigarette market in 2021, holding 63.3% of the market share.
 In the same year, over 16.6 billion cigarettes were sold in the country.